Skip to main content

 About the course

-This is a professional development course for qualified teachers who are currently working in schools or similar educational settings.
-It focuses on developing your pedagogical practice in schools and classrooms, through engagement with and in research.
+The course focuses on developing your pedagogical practice in schools and classrooms, through engagement with and in research.

 The course is built around four main themes: